vdarkobar/WordPress/README.md

   <a href="https://github.com/vdarkobar/Home_Cloud#proxmox">Home</a>
 </p>

-Login to <a href="https://dash.cloudflare.com/">CloudFlare</a>  and use domain or subdomain for your WordPress.
+Login to <a href="https://dash.cloudflare.com/">CloudFlare</a>  and set domain or subdomain for your WordPress.
 ```
     A | example.com | YOUR WAN IP
 ```